Explore the meaning and significance of the Service Tire Monitor System, including its components, , and tips for optimal performance.

 One of the most common warning signs of tire issues is the low tire pressure indicator light on your dashboard.
 This light typically illuminates when one or more of your tires has low air pressure, which can lead to decreased fuel efficiency, poor handling, and increased risk of a blowout.
 Ignoring this warning sign can result in further damage to your tires and compromise your safety on the road.

-To address a low tire pressure indicator, you should immediately check the air pressure in all of your tires using a tire pressure gauge.
+To address a low tire pressure indicator, you should immediately check the air pressure in all of your tires using a gauge.
 If you find that one or more tires are low on air, you should inflate them to the recommended pressure levels as specified in your vehicle’s owner’s manual.
 Regularly checking and maintaining proper tire pressure can help extend the lifespan of your tires, improve fuel efficiency, and enhance overall driving performance.

 Tire Pressure Monitoring System Light